aurora/asciidia/README.md

 Asciidia generates bitmap files (png) from simple ASCII diagrams.
 In that it is similar to programs like [ditaa](http://ditaa.sourceforge.net/).
-It's build on top of a plugin architecture to make it easy to enhance it with additional diagram plugins.
-Currently supported diagram types are:
+It's build on top of a plugin architecture to make it easy to enhance it with additional diagram or drawing plugins.
+Currently available plugin types are:

 - simple ASCII diagrams, currently not as many features as what ditaa provides, though
 - directory tree diagrams
 - syntax-diagrams (railroad diagrams) by specifying an EBNF
+- identicon generator

 Asciidia requires and uses imagemagick to render it's diagrams to a bitmap.